justingreerbbi/wordpress-oauth-server/README.md

 * Clients in the oauth_clients table that have the ID of `0` belong to the OAuth server.
 These clients should be treated as a private resource and not used for more than one client type.
 DO NOT use the same client id for multiple clients.
 Each device, plaform, software using the OAuth Server level client_id should have their own client_id.

 * It is solely the responsibility of the client to store user sessions.
 The OAuth server currently does not store any sessions for you.

+* Auth Code Life Time - 30 Secounds (this will not change for security reasons)

+*

 ## TODO